opatiny/chemexper-internship-workbook/variousIT/nodered/nodered.md

 - access the project handler in the right sidebar, in the tab with the little branch icon -> this is where you add and commit things
 - in this sidebar, click on "Commit History"
 - On the right, you have a little icon with one arrow up and one arrow down -> this is where you will be able to push/pull
 - this is where you set the remote branch on which you want to commit.
-Type "master" in the input text field -> it let you create a new remote branch called "origin/master"
+Type "master" in the input text field -> it lets you create a new remote branch called "origin/master"
 - once the branch is created, you can pull and push changes to github

 **Warning:** The file changes are updated only once the flows are deployed!